szeder/all-git-forks/README.md

      git add README.md
      git commit -m "Updates to README"
-     git work update jonseymour HEAD~1   # updates jonseymour with the last commit, merges that commit with $(git base), rebases remaining work on that git push public $(git base):master jonseymour:jonseymour # updates github with my (relatively) stable work
+     git work update jonseymour HEAD~1   # updates jonseymour with the last commit,
+                                         # merges that commit with $(git base)
+                                         # rebases remaining unpublished work on that
+     git push public $(git base):master jonseymour:jonseymour # updates github with my (relatively) stable work

 The net effect is that: